Geerhardus Vos: After retirement

 After retirement from Princeton, Vos remained in the Presbyterian Church (USA), whereas his wife (Catherine) and their two sons, Geerhardus Jr. and Johannes together with Johannes' wife, Marian, joined the Reformed Presbyterian Church of North America.
 His daughter, Marianne, joined the Christian Reformed Church in North America with her husband, William Radius.
 Bernardus Vos joined Gresham Machen's newly formed church, which was later renamed as the Orthodox Presbyterian Church in 1939.

-On August 13, 1949, Vos passed away in Hessel Convalescent Hospital in Grand Rapids, Michigan.
+On August 13, 1949, Vos died in Hessel Convalescent Hospital in Grand Rapids, Michigan.
 A funeral service was conducted by H. Henry Meeter in Zaagman Chapel in Calvin College two days later.
 Vos' body was then buried in the tiny village of Roaring Branch, Pennsylvania on Wednesday, August 17, 1949.
 For his burial, very few people turned out.
 Only two family members, Bernardus and Geerhardus Jr., a man and a woman from the local Methodist Church, and two ministers from the Orthodox Presbyterian Church, John De Waard and Cornelius Van Til were present.
 Van Til preached from 2 Corinthians 5:1 at the burial service.
 No one was there from his denomination and from the institution he had served for nearly 40 years.